 Who can be a QP?

-If you are a Professional Engineer, Professional Agrologist or Technician or Technologist, you are a QP.
+If you are a Professional Engineer, Professional Agrologist, Applied Science Technologist, or Certified Technician you are a QP.
 If you believe you have a combination of education and experience which enables you to successfully assist clients with drainage applications, please submit your resume to firstname.lastname@example.org.

 What are the QP’s responsibilities?